zhossain7/ensemblediabetes/README.md

 #### Feature Importance
 ![image](https://github.com/zhossain7/ensemblediabetes/assets/100549035/a8daebe5-c40b-449e-beb2-a1c930dd1391)

 Feature importance helps us understand which features contribute the most to the prediction of diabetes.
-Here, we use the XGBoost model to determine the importance of various features in our dataset.
+Here, I use the XGBoost model to determine the importance of various features in our dataset.
 The feature importance plot provides insights into which features have the most significant impact on the model's predictions.